MRayane/Data-Cleaning-Analysis-SQL-Tableau/README.md

 - Standardizing the dataset for analysis

 ### Tableau Dashboard
-The Tableau workbook (`.twb` or `.twbx`) can be found in the `Tableau` folder.
+The Tableau workbook `.twbx` can be found in the `Tableau` folder.
 You can open this file using Tableau Desktop to view and interact with the visualizations.

 Alternatively, you can view the embedded Tableau dashboard via the provided [index.html](https://mrayane.github.io/Data-Cleaning-Analysis-SQL-Tableau/) page.

 ## Key Insights
-Some of the key analyses and insights derived from this project include:
+Some of the key analyses and insights visualized in the Tableau dashboard include:

-- Total Sales and Profit by Country
-- Segment Performance across regions
-- Discount Utilization and its impact on sales
-- Year-over-year Sales Growth and Profit Trends
+- **Total Sales**: Displays total sales and the percentage difference compared to the previous year.
+- **Total Units Sold**: Shows the total units sold and the year-over-year percentage change.
+- **Total Profit**: Highlights total profit alongside the percentage difference compared to the previous year.
+- **Sales by Product and Year**: Compares sales by product for the selected year, previous year, and includes profit details.
+- **Sales & Profit Trends**: Visualizes the trends in sales and profit over time, helping to identify growth patterns.

+The dashboard also allows filtering by **year**, **country**, **segment**, and **product** for more detailed analysis.

 ## Authors
 Rayane Mehires - rayanemehires@gmail.com